20 Types of Caterpillars in Louisiana

 The Eastern Tiger Swallowtail, also known as Papilio glaucus, is a butterfly found in North America.

-It is black with white markings and yellow spots on its wings that can be seen from above.
+It is black with white markings and yellow spots on its wings, which can be seen from above.

-You might recognize these types of caterpillars in Louisiana by their beautiful colors or long tails.
+You might recognize these caterpillars in Louisiana by their beautiful colors or long tails.

 Their name comes from these tails because they look like tiger’s claws ready to attack.